Coronavirus latest: Germany defends WHO after Trump halts funding | DW | 15.04.2020

 German Foreign Minister Heiko Maas has joined a global chorus defending the World Health Organization after Donald Trump blasted the UN body and suspended funds.
 Follow DW for the latest.

-- Germany has joined a chorus of international criticism against President Donald Trump's decision to suspend US funding to the World Health Organization.
+- Germany and the EU have joined a chorus of international criticism against President Donald Trump's decision to suspend US funding to the World Health Organization.
 Trump made the announcement after criticizing WHO's response to the coronavirus outbreak

 - The number of infections worldwide nears the 2 million mark, with more than 125,000 reported deaths